jvan-econ/jvan-econ.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-## </u>Voting with Their (Left and Right) Feet: Are Homebuyers’ Values of Neighborhood Environmental Amenities Consistent with their Politics?</u>
+## <u>Voting with Their (Left and Right) Feet: Are Homebuyers’ Values of Neighborhood Environmental Amenities Consistent with their Politics?</u>
 Forthcoming in *Journal of Environmental Economics and Management*, 2025 <br>
 Corey Lang and Jarron VanCeylon